Cacti/rrdproxy/README.md

 ## Requirements

-RRDproxy runs on any Unix-based operating system that can meet the minimum requirements, though it will perform better with the recommended (or higher).
+RRDtool Proxy Server runs on any Unix-based operating system that can meet the minimum requirements, though it will perform better with the recommended (or higher).

 ### Minimum Requirements